When to Submit an Application for Continuing Review

 Researchers must submit an Application for Continuing Review to continue research with human participants or analysis of their private, identifiable information past an expiration date.
+Most projects expire within one year of approval.
 The IRB requests that all Applications for Continuing Review be submitted at least two weeks prior to the project expiration date for exempt and expedited review and one month prior to the expiration date for projects that were reviewed by the full board.
-If you answer YES to all of the following statements, your project may not need continuing review and you should contact the IRB office:
+If you answer yes to all of the following statements, your project may not require continuing review:

 - The research project is closed to all recruitment;

-- All participants have completed all research-related interactions or interventions with the researcher(s);
+- Participants have completed all research-related interactions or interventions with the researcher(s);

-- The researcher(s) is not planning any follow-up with any participants;
+- The researchers are not planning follow-up with participants;

 - All data has been completely de-identified; and

 - Analysis of any private, identifiable information is complete.

 Expiration of IRB Approval Prior to Continuing Review